MaiteBG/Python_summary/README.md

 - **Dynamic typing**: Variables can store any type of data and change their type without explicit casting.
 - **Objects**: Variables in Python are references stored in the *stack* and point to data in the *heap*.
 - **Mutability**: If the value of a variable changes, a new object is created with the updated data, and the variable points to this new reference.
 - **Initialization**: Variables must be declared with an initial value.
+- `ìd(objecto)`: position of memory of the variable object
 ### Naming conventions

+- *No debemos tener fihceros y directorios con el mismo nombre para evitar errores en Python.*
 - **Constants**: By convention, constants are named in uppercase (e.g., `CONSTANT_VALUE`) and should not be modified.
 - **Snake Case** for common variables and file names:
   - Use the snake_case format: `[a-z][A-Z,a-z,0-9,_]+`.